BuzzReferrals/TangoCard_DotNet_SDK/README.md

 ## Tango Card SDK ##
 Tango Card's SDK is flexible, secure, and straightforward.
 It allows any server to purchase the Tango Card and is intended for users requiring high volume transactions and processes.

-<a name="tango_card_api"></a>
+<a name="tango_card_service_api"></a>
-### Tango Card API ###
+## Tango Card Service API ##
 For those developers who wish to develop directly with our Tango Card API endpoints and do not wish to use our available SDKs or need more detail of how our API is defined, the following document is available:
 <ul>
-    <li><a href="https://github.com/tangocarddev/General/blob/master/TangoCard_API.md" target="_blank">Tango Card API</a></li>
+    <li><a href="https://github.com/tangocarddev/General/blob/master/Tango_Card_Service_API.md" target="_blank">Tango Card Service API</a></li>
 </ul>

 <a name="incorporate_tango_card"></a>
 ## Incorporate the Tango Card ##
-Tango Card SDK allows you to incorporate the innovative the Tango Card into your reward, loyalty, and engagement applications.
+The Tango Card SDKs, through the <a href="https://github.com/tangocarddev/General/blob/master/Tango_Card_Service_API.md" target="_blank">Tango Card Service API</a>, allows you to incorporate the innovative Tango Card directly into your reward, loyalty, and engagement applications.

-Tango Card is the “exactly what you want” gift card and allows the recipient to use their value exactly how they want – they can select a premier gift card, they can divide their value among Brands, they can use some today and save the rest for another day.
+Tango Card is the "exactly what you want" gift card and allows the recipient to use their value exactly how they want – they can select a premier gift card, they can divide their value among Brands, they can use some today and save the rest for another day.
 They can also donate to a non-profit organization.

 Tango Card value can be used via the web or from almost any mobile device.
 There are no fees or expiration dates of any kind.
 It’s great for the recipient, and even better for you because it is an entire gift card program delivered in one card allowing you to focus on your core business.